natsukisacks/Discrete-GDD1/README.md

 # Shortest Path Algorithms
+### Devlin Ih, Sohum Kothavade, Natsuki Sacks

 This repository contains all code files for the Discrete Math Group Deep Dive 1.
 Our group delved deeper into three of the most popular shortest-path algorithms: Dijkstra's, A*, and Bellman-Ford.

+**Shortest path algorithm:** used in graph theory; finds the "shortest path" between two nodes/vertices, meaning that the sum of the weights of the edges are minimized.

+For our first Group Deep Dive (GDD), our group chose to further explore some of the well-known shortest path algorithms: **Dijkstra's, A-star (A*)**, and **Bellman-Ford.** We chose to focus on the code implementation and visualization of these algorithms.
+To cater to our varying learning goals and coding abilities, we each coded a separate algorithm and made some sort of visualization for it.
+Suki delved deeper into Dijkstra's, Devlin did A\*, and Sohum did Bellman-Ford.

+This repository introduces the reader to these three popular shortest path algorithms, assisting learning with the help of visualizations and real-life applications.
+To dive deeper into these algorithms and play around with the code implementations, explore each of the subfolders.

 ## **1. Introducing the algorithms**
 ### **1.1 Dijkstra's Algorithm**